hakki-deniz/Moment-Curvature/README.md

 # Moment-Curvature
-Moment curvature calculation for a single section
+Moment curvature calculation for a single section.

 This piece of code is prepared as an answer for the question at:
         https://portwooddigital.com/2022/01/16/two-fibers-five-ways/